 During the past couple of weeks of lock down I've stumbled on a fitness Youtuber, called Stephanie Buttermore, by pure happenstance.
 I continued watching her videos because unlike other fitness influencers out there, this one has a PhD and some of the most engaging content I've seen on YouTube related to fitness and nutrition.
 Granted, most of it is food porn and since I'm fasting for Ramadan it has served to while away the hours for me (strangely I don't get hungry during Ramadan just thirsty).
 However, I have been eating a lot of doughnuts lately after Iftar, a craving probably inspired by watching Buttermore down one after another of these sinful delights.

 Anyways, Stephanie Buttermore is a fitness and bikini model who also currently holds a PhD in cancer research (so being a scientist and a doctor, her theories were definitely to be trusted).
 I think I was looking for at home workout videos on Youtube when I came across one of her videos where she talks about how 2019 was the year she decided to do away with her strict low caloric diet and sacrifice her extremely lean physique in order to fix two main problems she was experiencing as a result of maintaining such a low body fat: amenorrhea (loss of menstrual cycle), and what she calls her "ravenous hunger", or the "bottomless pit" syndrome.
 Other side effects of her caloric deficit way of eating were that she was always extremely cold and tired even though she trains like a beast in the gym.
 She would set about curing all this by going "all in", which is to eat everyday until satiety (no matter the caloric intake per day).
-Her new "diet" or nutritional lifestyle would consist mostly of whole foods (fruits, vegetables, carbs, proteins, etc), but she would not say no to the occasional sweet treat, be it doughnuts, ice cream, candy bars, etc. Furthermore, she would continue her daily exercise regimen of mostly lifting weights.
+Her new "food journey" or nutritional lifestyle would consist mostly of whole foods (fruits, vegetables, carbs, proteins, etc), but she would not say no to the occasional sweet treat, be it doughnuts, ice cream, candy bars, etc. Furthermore, she would continue her daily exercise regimen of mostly lifting weights.
 As a result, she hopes that her body would reach its normal set weight through "rescuing normal hunger cues by allowing herself to eat until full satiation everyday", eating as much as she wants, whenever she feels hungry.
 No holds barred.
 At some point, she believes her weight gain will plateau and her hunger will stabilize.

 As I watched her update videos of her "all in" journey, I started thinking about all the new diets out there and the whole diet culture, in general, and how Buttermore's intuitive way of eating is really taking it back to basics.
 I began to wonder: where did we get so off track that we normalized the abnormal- like drastically reducing portion sizes or removing whole food groups from our diets?
 Or eating extremely low calorie meals in order to cut insane amounts of body fat to fit a certain stereotype of "fitness"?
 Which eventually still leaves us hungry and enables the dreaded yo-yo dieting or weight cycling pattern.
 I'm not talking about bulemia or anorexia as these are still officially considered by the fitness industry as unhealthy.
 I'm talking about the calorie deficit paradigm that is sometimes taken to the extreme by some competitive fitness models.
 It's normal for us to see these models showcasing their lean, ripped, almost sculpted bodies on a stage, with striations going up and down their arms when they flex, slim shoulders and overdeveloped glutes (especially in women's physiques) and think that that is the picture of health.
 But, following Stephanie Buttermore's journey and watching other fitness Youtubers' and dietitians' reviews of her journey revealed to me a very divisive issue in the fitness industry: that is, the competitive fitness industry has underlying "unfit" ideologies that are extremely detrimental to the health of these competitive fitness models (I don't care what anyone says, but if a 20-something year old woman is no longer having her menstrual cycle due to low body fat, then the risk to her reproductive system surely outweighs any dubious benefits from such a lifestyle).
 It turns out many competitive fitness models (male and female) have been disillusioned by the immense strain that such a lifestyle has had on their physical health because being underweight is just as damaging to your long term health as being overweight.
 Furthermore, it has brought into sharp focus the issue of what is aesthetically pleasing as opposed to what is healthy.
 As another fitness Youtuber commented, "we have to unhook aesthetics from health."
 An overweight person should strive to lose weight because of the health issues they might be experiencing or will, in the future.
 It has nothing to do with how they look.
 Similarly, an underweight person should, for the same reasons, endeavor to gain body fat.